nxp-auto-linux/ipc-shm-us/sample/README.rst

 This sample application demonstrates a ping-pong message communication with an RTOS application, using the user-space shared memory driver.

-The sample app initializes the shared memory driver and sends messages to the remote app, waiting for a reply after each message is sent.
-When a reply is received from remote app, it wakes up and sends another message.
+The application initializes the shared memory driver and sends messages to the remote sample application, waiting for a reply after each message is sent.
+When a reply is received from remote application, it wakes up and sends another message.

+This application can be built to notify the remote application using inter-core interrupts (default behavior) or to transmit without notifying the remote application.
+If the latter is used, the remote application polls for available messages.

 Prerequisites
 =============
- - EVB board for supported processors: S32V234, S32G274A and S32R45X
+ - EVB board for supported processors: S32V234, S32G274A and S32R45
  - NXP Automotive Linux BSP

 Building the application